What to pack for a cycle tour – Bicycle touring gear list

 To keep my bike safe, I use a chain lock.
 It is pretty heavy (more than 1 kg) but that’s the price I am willing to pay for having something a thief cannot cut in five minutes.
 A good U-lock will also protect your bike well.
 No lock will keep your bicycle 100 % safe from theft, but if you want to make the job harder for potential thieves, aim for a lock with a security rating of 8 or higher.

-Keep the chain clean and apply the chain wax regularly if you don’t want your bike to make weird noises and cause trouble.
-I use an old toothbrush and a wet cotton cloth.
+Keep the chain clean and apply chain wax regularly to prevent your bike from making weird noises and causing trouble.
+I use an old toothbrush and a wet cotton cloth to remove the dust and dirt from my chain on the way.

 Pump